BuildForSDGCohort2/Contact-Finding-App-/README.md

-A contribution for DOM manipulation to which centers on filtering data taking contact list as an example
+A contribution on DOM manipulation to which centers on filtering data taking contact list as an example